 Not sure what your team is using?
 Click here.

-This article explains the various components of the Scorecard section on C360/R360 pages.
-It is essential for an end users and Admins to know how various components of the Scorecard section are defined on the 360 page, in order to completely understand the history of Customer Health Scores.
+This article explains the various components of the Scorecard 2.0 section on C360/R360 pages.
+It is essential for end users and Admins to know how various components of the Scorecard 2.0 section are defined on the 360 page, in order to completely understand the history of Customer Health Scores.

 The Scorecard section on the C360 page displays various Scorecard parameters for the Company or Relationship.
-Gainsight provides you with two views on the for the Scorecards section in 360 view.
+There are two ways to view these parameters.

 The Scorecard 360 page has the following components:

-- The switch to toggle between Summary view and List view.
+- Switch to toggle between Cards view and List view.

-- Scorecard trend indicator for the Measure Group.
-The Summary View displays Scorecard history up to 18 weeks.
+The scorecard trend indicator displays Scorecard history up to 18 weeks.

 Apart from the ability to view a measure’s contribution to the overall Score, you can perform the following tasks which were included in List view:

-View Scorecard History for Measures: The Scorecard History for measures is displayed on the measure detail view.
-To view the Measure detail view, click the required Measure.
-You can view the Scorecard history upto 18 weeks.
+- View Scorecard History for Measures: To view the Scorecard history , click on the desired Measure.
+You can view the Scorecard history up to 18 weeks.

-The List view has a totally different UI as compared to the Summary View.
+The List view has a totally different UI as compared to the Cards View.
 In the List View, you cannot view the Percent contribution of Measures to the Overall Score.
-Apart from this, you can perform all other tasks of the Summary view from the List view.
+Apart from this, you can perform other tasks of the Cards view from the List view.

-To switch to the List view, click the List View icon.
+To switch to the List view, click the List View switch.

 Edit a Manual Measure's Score

-To edit a manual Measure, click the Measure and drag the bar to the required score and click SAVE SCORE.
+To edit a manual Measure, click the Measure and drag the bar to the required score, or enter the number manually and click Update.

-If the Score is already set for a Measure, you can click REMOVE SCORE to reset the score, or RENEW SCORE to renew the score.
+If the Score is already set for a Measure, you can click RENEW SCORE to renew the score.

 - The value in the Previous Score field is replaced by the value in the Current Score field.